-- If there isn't any mines in any of the tiles next to the opened tile, all the surrounding tiles are opened and all the tiles next to those tiles are opened and so on until the border of the minefield is reached or the opened tile is next to a mine.
+- If there aren't any mines in any of the tiles next to the opened tile (i.e. it is an empty tile), all the surrounding tiles are opened and all the tiles next to those tiles are opened and so on until the border of the minefield is reached or the opened tile is next to a mine (i.e. is a number tile).
 The tiles next to mines are also opened but not the tiles beyond them, regardless of their contents.
-An empty tile can be marked with a space or some other arbitrary symbol.

 The game can end two different ways:

 - If the opened tile contains a mine the player lost.

 - If all mineless tiles on the minefield are opened, the player won.

 You might want to do a little more research on the said game before you rush into making one yourself.
 For example: playing it for yourself certainly wouldn't hurt, Google could help you with that.
 The following instructions may also contain some important information regarding how you can pass this course, so keep on reading.